wp-plugins/oik/readme.txt

 The *oik base* plugin provides a series of advanced WordPress shortcodes that help you display dynamic content from your website's pages, posts, attachments, links and custom post types.
 The OIK Information Kit uses lazy smart shortcode technology to display your WordPress website's content including your often included key-information.
 The functionality in the oik base plugin is used by over 40 other WordPress plugins, providing powerful facilities for an efficient, performant website.

+At a glance changes in version 2.4

+* [bw_follow_me] and related shortcode can now use genericons ( theme=gener parameter )
+* Delivers genericons v3.2 in case not already provided by Jetpack
+* oik.css provides some basic styling of dashicons, genericons and oik's own texticons
+* [bw_logo] shortcode should not display a broken image when no image is defined
+* [bw_show_googlemap] improved for use with oik-user
+* [bw_show_googlemap] supports multiple Google Maps being displayed
+* [bw_table] column titles improved
+* [wp] shortcode can now display the current version of WordPress `[wp v]` and PHP `[wp v p]`
+* Better support for shortcode expansion in post titles
+* Improved support for styling output of [bw_pages]

+For developers

+* Class BW_List_Table, based on WP_List_table, with helper functions
+* Prototype code for working with WP-API ( WordPress REST API )
+* bw-nav-tab.php to support implementation of tabs on admin pages.
+* bw_query_field_label() which will get the title for the registered field
+* Better support for styling images; added bw_thumbnail class to div surrounding images created using bw_format_thumbnail()

 At a glance changes in version 2.3